SmartWound® PREDICT diagnostic dressing

 Detecting the CCT

-We believe the CCT is the earliest point in the wound healing / infection continuum at which wound infection can be detected.
-Our infection sensor contains phospholipid vesicles (left) dispersed in a gel matrix which are lysed by bacterial toxins secreted at the CCT.
-The vesicles contain a high concentration, non-toxic dye, carboxyfluorescein, which becomes fluorescent on dilution outside of the vesicle in the hydrogel matrix.
+The CCT is the earliest point in the wound healing / infection continuum at which wound infection can be detected.
+Our infection sensor contains phospholipid vesicles (left) dispersed in a gel matrix – these vesicles are lysed (broken open) by bacterial toxins secreted at the CCT.
+The vesicles contain a high concentration of a non-toxic dye, carboxyfluorescein, which becomes fluorescent when released from the vesicle.

 The SmartWound® PREDICT dressing